FrostJan/farm-merge-valley-hax/README.md

 4. Ctrl + F to find and search "[_0x86f480(0x25b2)]"
 5. click the pointbreak any resources look for Local > this: > _data: > reward: > 0:
 6. Change the value of
-  a. amount: "#"
+7. amount: "#"
-  b. key: "Name of item"
+8. key: "Name of item"

-8. Deacitve the pointbreak and unpause
+9. Deacitve the pointbreak and unpause

 FACEBOOK LINE CODE